Posted by Claire Gauthier 5890 Hits

 Event Technology: Public safety & emergency communications, Testing languages, TETRA

-What are the objectives and scope of the Plugtests event?
+What are the objectives and scope of the 8th MCX Plugtests event?

 The concept of Mission Critical Services such as “Mission Critical Push To Talk" (MCPTT), “Mission Critical Data" (MCData) and “Mission Critical Video" (MCVideo) started with 3GPP Release-13 and is ongoing in current Releases.
 The Future Railway Mobile Communication System (FRMCS) is based on these Mission Critical Features.

-The goal of this MCX Plugtests event is to validate the interoperability of a variety of implementations using different scenarios based on 3GPP Mission Critical Services in Release-16.
-The MCX Plugtests event will also test FRMCS capabilities like Functional Aliases, Multi-talker, User and Group Regrouping, MCData IP Connectivity etc., defined in 3GPP Release-16.
+The goal of this MCX Plugtests event is to validate the interoperability of a variety of implementations using different scenarios based on 3GPP Mission Critical Services.
+The MCX Plugtests event will also test, flexible group communications, MCData IP Connectivity and complex emergency call handling.
+The MCX Plugtests event will, besides mission critical features which have been tested in past events over 4G network, be extended to test Mission Critical Services over 5G test network.
+Specific focus will be put on inter-system communications including Off-Network, IWF and Inter-MCX scenarios.
 The tests are based on 3GPP, ETSI and IETF standards and are designed for:

-MCS Application Servers (MCPTT, MCDATA, MCVIDEO) MCS Clients (MCPTT, MCDATA, MCVIDEO) FRMCS Apps using MCX Framework eMBMS Components IMS / SIP Cores Consoles and Control Rooms MCS Test Equipments Evolved NodeBs (eNBs) UEs (User Equipment), LTE Cab Radios, Rugged Handheld Phones Evolved Packet Cores (EPCs)
+MCS Application Servers (MCPTT, MCDATA, MCVIDEO) MCS Clients (MCPTT, MCDATA, MCVIDEO) FRMCS Applications using MCX Framework eMBMS Components IMS / SIP Cores Consoles and Control Rooms connected to MCX servers MCS Test Equipments RAN equipment (4G and 5G) Packet cores (4G and 5G) UEs (User Equipment), Cab Radios, embedded equipment, Rugged Handheld Phones TETRA and P25 systems with IWF

-This 6th MCX Plugtests event will focus on tests with radio equipment (eNBs, UEs, EPCs) with Unicast and Multicast support but will also allow Over-The-Top (OTT) testing of Mission Critical Servers and Clients, as well as include tests of railways-oriented capabilities.
-Observers and vendors are welcome to help define the scope (i.e. functionality to be tested) for this event.
-Test Equipment vendors will have a possibility to test as well in the Plugtests.
+This event will feature tests with 4G and 5G radio equipment (gNBs, eNBs, 5GCs, EPCs, UEs) with Unicast and Multicast support and will also allow Over-The-Top (OTT) testing of Mission Critical Servers and Clients as well as included tests of railways-oriented capabilities.
+Test Equipment vendors will have the possibility to test as well in the Plugtests.

-What were the advantages of attending the 6th MCX Plugtests event?
+What are the advantages of attending the 8th MCX Plugtests event?

 To assess the level of interoperability of your implementations To validate your understanding of the standards To test with (many) other real implementations and demonstrate end-to-end interoperability To debug your implementation: early bug fixing, saving time and costs To promote the technology and the ecosystem